 - Liven it up with spices: cinnamon, nutmeg, allspice or cloves.

 If eating breakfast at home simply isn't an option for your child, find out if school breakfast is available.
-Or pack them a healthy breakfast-to-go that they can eat on the bus or when they get to school.
+Or pack them a breakfast-to-go that they can eat on the bus or when they get to school.
 You will not only be encouraging your children to eat nutritiously, but fueling their growing bodies and minds for success.